-This book provides a survey of the major debates, key thinkers and schools of thought in human geography in the English-speaking world, setting them within the context of economic, social cultural and political as well as intellectual changes.
-It focuses on the debates among geographers regarding what their discipline should study and how that should be done, and draws on a wide reading of the geographical literature.
+Geography and Geographers surveys the major trends in human geography since 1945 in the English-speaking world and sets their appreciation within the context of economic, social, and political changes.
+It focuses on the debates among geographers regarding what their discipline should study and how that should be done, and draws on a wide reading of the geographical literature produced during a fifty-year period, a time of massive growth and dynamic change in the discipline.

 My graduate class raced through this text, successfully I guess.
 As a GIS researcher, I found that the concerns surrounding the interface of GIS and human geography were handled in a biased way.
 In this I mean that the one chapter that deals with the techniques of human geography did a marginal job discussing GIS as just another in a line of positivist technical skills, rather than a true path for research.
 The text is dry, as only British Academics can manage, but is very comprehensive.
 My Berkley-trained prof like the book, if that helps at all.